-In the summer of 1971, my family camped and hiked in Yosemite for a week, then drove Tioga Pass down the Scarp and north through the desert to a cabin near Lake Tahoe.
-My aunt and uncle often rented one in the summer and invited my folks to try it.
+In July 1971, my family camped in Yosemite Valley for a week, then drove over Tioga Pass and through the desert to Lake Tahoe.
+My aunt and uncle had rented a cabin and invited us to share it.
 We swam and rode the Truckee River on air mattresses every day.
 I was sixteen.
 I was acutely aware of every girl on the beach--as I had been for years--but I never talked to anyone.
 I had started to keep a journal--but only of events, never my feelings.
 And I wrote in tiny, secretive abbreviations even I can't always decode.
-They upset me to read now--my life's pattern was solidifying, the one I still can't break: to watch, listen, empathize, mutely long for others, but stay invisible, and collapse if anyone tries to make me show myself (including me, in fits of self-improvement/torture).
+Painful reading now--my life's pattern was solidifying, one I still can't break: to watch, listen, empathize, mutely long for others, but stay invisible.
+I'll force myself to show you a sample.

 "Everything's under control!" says the Mayor, climbing the podium prematurely.
-His speech wasn't supposed to be til after the food.
+His speech wasn't supposed to be till after lunch.
 He tries to soothe them.
 He drips feeling for the victims, and emphasizes the senselessness--"that such a thing should happen in OUR community."
-Meaning small towns like this are virtuous; mass murder is supposed to be confined to the City.
+Meaning small towns like this are virtuous; mass murder is supposed to be confined to cities.
 Then he recalls most of us are tourists--city folks--and reverses his tack, piously adding "It just goes to show us we all must watch ourselves--madness, like murder, can strike anyone.
 We are all kin of that poor man..." and he pauses to pour a big glass of water.
 It's hot, he's fat, he's nervous and sweating a lot.
 He fidgets with the microphone--and then spills the water.
 Sparks blaze white on the podium and he cries a deafening amplified scream and he's clenching the mike, he wants to let go and he can't, he's electrocuting in front of us, with white burning hands.
 I clap my hands on my ears but it's like needles in my eardrums.
 His dying shriek stretches out into a feedback loop, on and on, and I wake to sudden dead silence in the cabin.
-The feeling of fated dread extends, won't fade.
+The dread and a sense of fate, of unavoidable death, won't fade.

 I've had nightmares, but never a dream like that.